SimJunYou/CS2113T-TP-UG/UG.md

 You may assign the achieved grade and its relevant module credits to the module in your personalised module list by executing the `grade` command.

 To assign a grade and module credits to the module:
-1. Type `grade` into the command box, followed by the module to be graded in list of modules, its respective module credits and finally the grade achieved for that
+1. Type `grade` into the command box, followed by the module code of the module to be graded.
+2. Subsequently, type in the respective module credits and the grade achieved for that module, and press `Enter

 ### Undo
+Deleted a task when you didn’t mean to?
+You can undo your previous action.

+**Format:**
+`undo`

+**Example Usage:**
+Let’s say you have accidentally deleted an important task.
+To undo an action:
+1. Type `undo`.
+2. Then, simply press the Enter key to execute it.

+**Outcome:**
+ra.VI will display the message saying that your last action has been undone!

 ### Timetable

+####

 ### Exit